 Organisational culture shapes not only the way a company operates, but also how it is perceived from the outside.
 Culture can be the difference between success and failure, between high and low employee satisfaction, and between growth and stagnation.
 It’s up to leadership to create and maintain a culture that supports the company’s mission, vision and strategic goals.

 How to work with company culture

 Improving company culture can be a complex task, but the following are steps to help the process along the way:

 Leadership plays a key role in shaping company culture.
 They must lead the way and demonstrate desired behaviors and attitudes.
-For example, if one of the organization’s core values is openness, management should be open in their daily communication.
+For example, if one of the organisation’s core values is openness, management should be open in their daily communication.

 Read more: Company Culture: The Role of the Leader

 Offer training and development programs that support the desired behaviors and your values.
 This can help employees develop the necessary skills and attitudes that support the organisation’s goals.